I get this question quite a lot. What is afternoon tea and how is it different from having tea in the afternoon?

 - Having tea does not have to be a snobby experience.
 I don't expect people to know what single-estate Indian Tea is, thus the front page of my website and the 'Why Indian Tea' page.

 - Pouring honey and milk in light teas covers up the flavor.
 Only full-bodied (meaning darker color and more viscous) teas can hold milk.
 No one likes hot watery milk.

 - Tea should have plenty of room to steep once in the water.
-Tying tea bags too close to the tea or packing it into infusers doesn't allow the full flavor to be released.
+We only use loose teas in teapots, but if you're at home, tying tea bags too close to the tea or packing it into infusers doesn't allow the full flavor to be released.

 I love having Afternoon Tea and I love having tea in the afternoon, but hopefully after reading this, it's clear these are decidedly two different things!
 I'd love to hear your thoughts!